-The Fairhaven College Core Curriculum
+The Fairhaven College Curriculum & Degree Options

-Fairhaven College Core Curriculum
+Fairhaven Core

 Fairhaven's unique core program includes a series of courses designed to widen students' exposure to areas of study, to connections among disciplines and to interdisciplinary theory and practice.
 Its purpose is to help students become perceptive, probing learners who can ask questions and pursue answers with care and confidence.
 Skills in reading, writing, presentation and analysis are emphasized.
 Each course deals with methods of knowing and understanding, themes, modes of creativity and practical applications to be found in each area of study.